 Figure 2.
-Movement speed of termites before and after separation.
+Movement speed of termites before and after separation (t = 0).
 Separation timing was determined when the distances between partners were larger than the sum of their body lengths.
 Solid lines indicate a partner moved faster, while dashed lines slower.
-Lines and shaded regions indicate mean ± 95CI.
+Lines and shaded regions indicate mean ± 95% confidence intervals..

 Discussion

 We found an association between same-sex pairing behavior and sex pheromone quantity in two termite species with shared chemicals.
 First, female-female pairing was more stable in C. formosanus, the species with more sex pheromones.
-Because females usually are leaders in Coptotermes tandem, females need to decide to play follower roles before the initiation of same-sex pairing [11], where females could use sex pheromones to maintain stable movement coordination with same-sex individuals.
+Because females are leaders in heterosexual pairs of Coptotermes termites, females need to decide to play follower roles before the initiation of same-sex pairing [11], where females could use sex pheromones to maintain stable movement coordination with same-sex individuals.
 On the other hand, male-male pairing was more frequent in C. gestroi, the species with a smaller quantity of sex pheromones.
 Male-male tandem runs of these species could be by mistaken identity, where C. gestroi more frequently misidentified the partner’s sex due to smaller sexual dimorphism.
-Either way, our study clearly demonstrated that the evolution of SSB is inseparable from the evolution of sex-attracting signals.
+Either way, our study clearly demonstrated that the evolution of SSB in termites is inseparable from the evolution of sex-attracting signals.

 Previous studies on same-sex tandem runs in termites have focused only on Reticulitermes termites [11,12,26,27].
 In Reticulitermes termites, same-sex pairing functions by providing survival benefits [5,12,28] and is not a result of mistaken identity [11].
 However, a distinct pattern observed in Coptotermes termites suggests that same-sex tandem in Coptotermes termites is not a functional behavior but rather a behavior expressed outside of its original function.
 In Reticulitermes termites, same-sex tandem pairs were as stable as heterosexual tandem pairs, and one partner behaves like the other sex upon separation [11].
 In Coptotermes termites, on the other hand, even once they form a same-sex tandem pair, both female-female and male-male tandems were far less stable than heterosexual tandems (Figure 1, S1).
 Moving speed was also slower in same-sex tandems than in heterosexual pairs (Figure 2).
 Furthermore, upon separation, movement dimorphisms between partners, a key for efficient reunion, were not as strong as heterosexual pairs (Fig. 2).
 These all indicate that Coptotermes termites do not tend to adjust their movement patterns to maintain same-sex tandems actively.
 The same-sex tandems in Coptotermes termites could exist due to the ancestral state of termite tandem running behavior [11], as in the framework of the previous work [4].